How to Set Up ShipStation Shipping on WooCommerce

 The “no rates at checkout” fix: shipping zones

 The situation: rates work for some customers and not others.
 Of every “no rates at checkout” ticket that lands on the support desk, this is the one we see more than any other.
-The plugin only returns rates on the zones where it’s attached as a shipping method, so any zone it’s missing from shows the buyer nothing.
+The plugin only returns rates on the shipping zones where it’s enabled the ShipStation Shipping PRO plugin as a shipping method, so any shipping zone it’s missing from shows the buyer nothing.

 What runs: